 Best Mineral: Jane Iredale Circle Delete Concealer

-If you’re looking to go natural, opting for mineral options is a good move; since they don’t contain water, like many other formulas, they require less preservatives and chemicals.
+If you’re looking to go natural, opting for mineral options is a good move.
+Since they don’t contain water, like many other formulas, they require fewer preservatives and chemicals.
 Mineral makeup has also come a long way in recent years, with textures that are softer and silkier than ever.
-Case in point: this dual-shade concealer.
+Case in point?
+This dual-shade concealer.

 Layer the two hues (one helps counteract under-eye discoloration, the other covers it up) to erase any signs of a late night or early morning.
 Avocado and sunflower seed oils keep it extra creamy, while the addition of algae extract helps detoxify skin and green tea extract delivers antioxidant protection, always a good idea for the sensitive skin around your eyes.

 This new beauty brand was created by Annie Lawless, the original founder of Suja Juice, who brought a similar focus on naturals and health to her cosmetics line.
 There’s a long list of ingredients banned from all of her products, and no ingredients used that are known to be cancer-causing or endocrine-disrupting.
 Still, like a true beauty lover, she focused on creating the same kind of high-end experience you’d get from luxury lines, right down to the textures, colors, and even packaging.
 True to its name, this just may be the one and only shadow palette you’ll ever need.